Compute

 1. Obtain the private IP address and port number of the GeminiDB Cassandra instance.

-For details about how to obtain the private IP address and port number, see Viewing the IP Address and Port Number.
+For details about how to obtain the private IP address and port number, see Viewing the IP Address and Port Number of a GeminiDB Cassandra Instance.

 2. Log in to the ECS.
 For details, see Logging In to an ECS in Getting Started with Elastic Cloud Server.